charliezye/charlie-vault/Coding Interview Notes/Review Topics/Data Structures/Binary Trees.md

 6. In a non-empty binary tree, the total number of edges is exactly 1 less than the number of nodes

 ---

-#### Binary Search Tree
-- Using for various searching sorting
-- Value of left node is always less than parent, right is always greater
-- Examples are AVL trees, red-black trees

----
 ---

 ### 2) Data Structure Implementation